Miss Yuzana Khine Zaw

 I am a research degree student under the social science component of the FIEBRE study.
 Previously, I completed a BSc in Human Science (human biology) at Georgetown University and an MSc in International Health and Tropical Medicine at the University of Oxford.

 I am currently funded for a doctoral studentship under the social science arm of the broader FIEBRE study.
-This study aims to explore the causes of febrile illness in South East Asia and sub-Saharan Africa (Malawi, Mozambique, Zimbabwe, Laos, Myanmar).
-The social science component (Malawi, Zimbabwe, Myanmar) will focus on understanding how care-seekers, clinicians, and other stakeholders conceptualise fever and appropriate antimicrobial use.
-My specific research area is in Myanmar and I am interested in employing a gender lens to explore the role of private (formal and informal) healthcare providers in antimicrobial use and distribution among households and communities.
+This study aims to explore the causes of febrile illness in South East Asia and sub-Saharan Africa.
+The social science component focuses on understanding how care-seekers, clinicians, and other stakeholders conceptualise fever and appropriate antimicrobial use.
+My specific research area is in Myanmar and I am interested in adopting an anthropological lens to explore the role of private healthcare providers and pharmaceutical markets in antimicrobial use and distribution.
+I am also developing a keen interest in labour and health.

 My previous research background has been varied with my most recent research experience being a MSc dissertation which explored patients’ conceptions of illness and medicines in the context of C-reactive protein (CRP) biomarker point-of-care testing.
 The social science study took place as part of a larger experimental trial on the introduction of CRP point-of-care testing, aimed at reducing antibiotic prescription in primary health services in Yangon, Myanmar and Chiang Rai, Thailand.
 For this research, I was based at the Mahidol Oxford Tropical Medicine Research Unit in Thailand and worked with qualitative data from Yangon and Chiang Rai.
 I compared and explored patients' conceptions of illness, medicines, and point-of-care tests; treatment seeking patterns; and inequitable exclusion patterns in the two settings.